3d-paws/3D-PAWS-Raspberry-Pi/README.md

 # 3D PAWS

 3D PAWS is a Python3 library used to run the various sensors of a [3D-PAWS station](https://sites.google.com/ucar.edu/3dpaws/home).
-This library supports the following sensors: BMP280, BME280, HTU21d, MCP9808, AS5600, 55300-00-02-A, and SS451A.
-Note that you need to install this software on a raspberry pi in order for it to work.
+This library supports the following sensors: BMP280, BME280, HTU21d, MCP9808, AS5600, 55300-00-02-A, SS451A, and STH31D.
+Note that you need to install this software on a Raspberry Pi in order for it to work.

 ## Step 1) Installation
 ### Using an OS Image
-We recommend using our OS image to setup your raspberry pi.
+We recommend using our OS image to setup your Raspberry Pi.
 Follow these steps to do so:

 1. On any computer, download the [OS image](https://drive.google.com/file/d/1ck8N7d2CWNkj50k7m8lLqwNjnUSTWsCz/view?usp=sharing) and [Balena Etcher](https://etcher.balena.io/#download-etcher).